AdaCore/training_material/courses/spark_for_ada_programmers/130_autoactive_proof/05-dealing_with_hard_proofs.rst

   - Define lemmas for shared proofs

-* Alternative is to execute these assertions at runtime
+* Alternative is to execute these assertions at run-time